RobinBoers/molly-brown/README.md

   i.e. in the current wrorking directory).
 Note that all intermediate directories must exist, Molly Brown won't create them for you.
 Set to `-` for logging to `stdout`.
-* `ErrorLog`: Path to error log file (default value `error.log`, i.e. in the current wrorking directory).
-Note that all intermediate directories must exist, Molly Brown won't create them for you.
-Set to `-` for logging to `stdout`.
+* `ErrorLog`: Path to error log file.
+If set to an empty string (the default), Molly Brown will log errors to stderr (where they are easily captured by systemd or similar init systems).
+If set to a file, note that all intermediate directories must exist, Molly Brown won't create them for you.
 * `GeminiExt`: Files with this extension will be served with a MIME type of `text/gemini` (default value `gmi`).
 * `MimeOverrides`: In this section of the config file, keys are path